Les chapitres

 The second step is to define your Certification Authority.

-Important: a CA is not a server-side ssl certificate, it is a certificate which has the power to issue other certificates.
+Important: a CA is not a server SSL certificate, it is a certificate which has the power to issue other certificates.
 Do not use the import option unless your company's security officer has issued you a CA certificate.
 Most commercially available certificates (i.e. those issued by GoDaddy, Let’s Encrypt, etc…) are not CA certificates.
 If you are an end-user we highly recommend you use to create a self-signed CA option as providing an incorrect certificate type will lead to a non-functional server.

 alt text